Fábio Noronha

-Biography
+Career

 Turkey

-Fábio Noronha left for Turkish side Ankaraspor in 2004 and signed a 4-year contract.
+Fábio Noronha left for Turkish side Ankaraspor in 2004 and signed a four-year contract.
 After playing only five Turkish Super League matches, he terminated his contract with the club in January 2005, in part due to breaking his leg.

 Return to Brazil

-In January 2006 he signed a contract with América (RJ).
-He was the first choice keeper for the team at the 2006 Campeonato Brasileiro Série C first match.
-However, he lost his place to Adriano in the 2nd and 3rd match.
-Fábio Noronha started the 4th to 5th match of the return leg but again lost his place both in first choice and on the bench in the 6th match (on the bench was Wagner).
-The club finished as the bottom of Group 11, failing to reach the 2nd stage.
+In January 2006 Fábio Noronha signed a contract with América (RJ).
+He was first-choice keeper for the team at the 2006 Campeonato Brasileiro Série C first match.
+However, he lost his place to Adriano in the second and third match.
+Fábio Noronha started the fourth to fifth match of the return leg but again lost his place both in first choice and on the bench in the sixth match (on the bench was Wagner).
+The club finished as the bottom of Group 11, failing to reach the second stage.

-In 2007, he signed a contract with Atlético (GO) for 2007 Campeonato Goiano and 2007 Copa do Brasil.
+In 2007, Fábio Noronha signed a contract with Atlético (GO) for 2007 Campeonato Goiano and 2007 Copa do Brasil.
 With Fábio M. Oliveira on the front, the team won the state league.
 In May 2007 he left for ABC to play at 2007 Campeonato Brasileiro Série C. He was the backup keeper for Raniere.

-In August 2007 he returned to América (RJ) and signed a 1-year contract.
+In August 2007 he returned to América (RJ) and signed a one-year contract.
 He was the understudy of Donizeti and competed for the bench position with Tarso.

 Hong Kong

-In October 2007 he left for Hong Kong First Division side Happy Valley, as understudy of Fan Chun Yip.
+In October 2007 Fábio Noronha left for Hong Kong First Division side Happy Valley, as understudy of Fan Chun Yip.
 He also was selected by Hong Kong League XI for the 2008 Guangdong–Hong Kong Cup.
 In 2008, he left for TSW Pegasus but after a big mistake, he lost his starting place to Li Jian.
 Fábio Noronha remained with Pegasus until mid-2009.

 Second return to Brazil

-In June 2009, Noronha returned to Brazil and trained at América (RJ).
+In June 2009, Fábio Noronha returned to Brazil and trained at América (RJ).
 However, he failed to agree the personal terms with club and left on 1 July.

 In January 2010 he left América de Teófilo Otoni for 2010 Campeonato Mineiro.
-On 31 March 2010 he joined Goytacaz for the remaining Campeonato Carioca Série B match.
+On 31 March 2010, he joined Goytacaz for the remaining Campeonato Carioca Série B match.
 Goytacaz entered the second stage and finished as the bottom (the 6th).
-After the season, he signed a contract with Confiança for 2010 Campeonato Brasileiro Série D. He missed the opening league matches, but started the remaining 5 matches.
+After the season, he signed a contract with Confiança for 2010 Campeonato Brasileiro Série D. He missed the opening league matches, but started the remaining five matches.

-In December 2010 he re-joined América (Teófilo Otoni).
+In December 2010 he re-joined América de Teófilo Otoni.